LaurenceHo/react-weather-app/README.md

 ## Prerequisites
 1. The latest version of Nodejs and npm need to be installed.
-2. Google Geocoding API Key
+2. Google Geocoding API Key * 2.
+One for retrieving location for weather, and another one for Google GeoChart
 3. Google Firebase project
 4. Dark Sky weather API key
 5. Windy API key

+[NOTE] Since I already placed protection to all keys, you cannot use my own key.
+You have to apply for your own API key.

 ## Local development
 * Clone the repo: `git clone https://github.com/LaurenceHo/react-weather-app.git`
 * Install npm package: `npm i`
 * If you want to start client using webpack dev server: `npm run start`, and visit in your browser: `http://localhost:8080`.
-* Because we don't want to use Google Cloud Function when we do local development, we write simple NodeJs Express server for returning JSON response.
+* Because we don't want to use Google Cloud Function when we do local development, we write simple NodeJs Express server for returning mock JSON response.
 Move to [dev-server](dev-server) folder `cd dev-server`, and run `npm i` to install the npm modules.
 After that, run `npm start` to start NodeJs Express Server and we can move forward to frontend development.
 * Put your [Windy API key](https://api4.windy.com/) into [`./src/pages/weather-map.tsx`](src/views/weather-map.tsx)
 * For bundling frontend code run `npm run build`